Breasts are the same in men and women until puberty. During sexual maturity, a woman’s breast tissue grows in size and

 Some studies have shown that women with extremely dense breasts have a four to six times greater risk of developing breast cancer than women with mostly fatty breasts.

 The cancer appears to develop in areas where the breast is dense.
 This suggests a causative relationship.
 The exact connection is unknown, though.

 Research also suggests women with dense breasts have more ducts and lobes.
 This increases their risk because cancer often arises in these places.
 Researchers are still studying this theory.

 Dense breasts don’t affect other outcomes, such as survival rates or response to treatment.
-However, one study suggests women with dense breasts who are considered obese or have tumors at least 2 centimeters in size have a lower breast cancer survival rate.
+However, one suggests women with dense breasts who are considered obese or have tumors at least 2 centimeters in size have a lower breast cancer survival rate.

 Traditionally, doctors use mammography to diagnose potentially harmful lesions in the breasts.
 These lumps or lesions usually appear as white spots against black or gray areas.

 But if you have dense breasts, that tissue will appear white as well.
 This makes it more difficult for doctors to see potential breast cancer.

-According to the National Cancer Institute, about 20 percent of cancers are missed in a mammography.
+According to the National Cancer Institute, about of cancers are missed in a mammography.
 That percentage can approach 40 to 50 percent in women with dense breasts.